redhat-developer/backstage-odo-devfile-plugin/packages/scaffolder-odo-actions-backend/README.md

 - `devfile:odo:command`: a generic action that can execute any `odo` command from the scaffolder workspace.
 - `devfile:odo:component:init`: allows to execute the [`odo init`](https://odo.dev/docs/command-reference/init) command from the scaffolder workspace.
 The goal of this action is to generate a starter project for a given Devfile that can be customized later on.

-## Prerequisites

-- `odo` must be installed in the environment your Backstage instance is running in.
-See https://odo.dev/docs/overview/installation for more details.

 ## Preview

 ![Screenshot from 2023-10-13 14-44-52](https://github.com/rm3l/backstage-odo-devfile-plugin/assets/593208/713abb47-5875-45ce-a591-1f0d0b30859e)